mshafat/noteshub/Journals/20240624 How to achieve your dream.md

 10. An email sequence
 11. A lifetime social image creator tool
 12. Some proven, high quality products to recommend as an affiliate (already approved)
+13. Good testimonials from past clients and friends
+14. A secondary, and strategically aligned blog monetization strategy